 detector.add('clustered', lambda reg, t:

-Each pose returns both a boolean (active/inactive) and a value (the Y position of the line, the center of the cluster, etc.), so artists could use them as triggers or as continuous values, whichever they wanted.
-This ended up being a really fun part of the system, because it encouraged group play and made the experience more than just “move an object around and hear a sound.”
-It created moments where guests had to work together to discover the hidden poses and unlock new and exciting interactions.
+objects_clustered(reg, threshold=t)) Each pose returns both a boolean (active/inactive) and a value (the Y position of the line, the center of the cluster), so artists could use them as triggers or continuous values.
+This ended up being a really fun part of the system: it encouraged group play and created moments where guests had to work together to discover the hidden poses and unlock new interactions.

 Here is the inside of the per-instrument mapping component: